Importing Windows from Europe vs Buying Locally in the US (After the 2025 Tariffs)

 • Customization beyond standard sizes and colors

-Most local suppliers in the US offer basic vinyl windows with limited functionality, and premium options often come at a much higher price — or require long lead times themselves.
+Most local suppliers in the US offer basic windows with limited functionality, and premium options often come at a much higher price — or require long lead times themselves.

-What About Local Distributors and US Manufacturers?
+What About Prices at Local Distributors and Manufacturers

 • Importers still pay the same tariffs — which means they pass those costs on to you